CHJ85/YouTube-Assistant/README.md

-# YouTube Assistent − Additional features, keyboard shortcuts and tracker blocking for YouTube.
+# YouTube Assistent − Additional features, Ad Blocker and keyboard shortcuts for YouTube.

 This userscript adds support for additional features and keyboard shortucts.
-It also blocks (most) trackers.
+It also blocks (most) ads and trackers.
 See complete list of features and keyboard shortcuts below.
 NOTE: YouTube Assistent derived from [Stream Assistent](https://github.com/CHJ85/Stream-Assistent), which supports a long list of streaming services.